it-vertex/.github/profile/README.md

 ## 👨‍💻 Community

 **Vertex** consists of skilled developers who specialize in Javascript, Python, and HTML.
 They have the knowledge and experience to create amazing websites and apps.
 They are also well-versed in the latest technologies and trends.

+## 🔓 Why open-source?

+**Vertex** creates project __from people to people__.
+Open source projects are also beneficial to the community, as they can help spur innovation and creativity.